cureos/Evil-DICOM/README.md

 Applicability
 -------------

-The _EvilDicom.Core_ Visual Studio solution contains a _Portable Class Library_ project, a .NET 4.5 project for the class that cannot be represented in PCL, and a unit test project.
+The _EvilDicom.Core_ Visual Studio solution contains a _Portable Class Library_ project and a unit test project.
 The PCL library _EvilDICOM.Core_ supports the following targets:

 * .NET Framework version 4.5 and higher
 * Windows 8 and higher (f.k.a.
 Metro)